etn-ccis/blui-react-native-component-library/MIGRATION.md

 </div>

-> **NOTE**: The typography structure in Material Design 2 and Material Design 3 will not be a one-to-one mapping.
-It is better to reach out to a UI designer (especially for heading texts) if your project will be completely designed and developed in Material Design 3.
+> **NOTE**: If you are planning to fully embrace Material 3 design standards, it is better to reach out to a UI designer (especially for heading texts) in order to select the most appropriate new type styles for your application instead of mapping the old Material 2 styles into the new system.

 - IconWrapper
     - Icons no longer requires a wrapper function.
 Please refer to [icons usage guidelines](./docs/Icons) for more info.